× Research Vita Publications Contact

 #agility & change

 Central to my research is the question of effectively managing change within organizations.
 With the business environment growing increasingly dynamic, the ability to swiftly recognize and respond to external shifts becomes paramount.
-The subsequent challenge lies in adapting the organization in a manner that not only accommodates these exogenous changes but also positions it for success amidst them.
+The challenge lies in adapting the organization in a manner that not only accommodates these exogenous changes but also positions it for success amidst them.
 Organizations that consistently achieve this can be characterized as having cultivated agility.
-In my research, I examine the cultivation of agility through an organization's everyday practices, facilitating their ability to navigate and adapt to external changes.
+In my research, I examine the cultivation of agility through an organization's everyday routines, facilitating their ability to navigate and adapt to external changes.

-We are confronted with a growing array of challenges, spanning from the urgent need to address climate change and the proliferation of microplastics to the persistent issues of inequality.
+We are confronted with a growing array of grand challenges, spanning from the urgent need to address climate change and the proliferation of microplastics to the persistent issues of inequality.
 In my research, I examine how organizations contribute to these grand challenges and also how they can potentially play a role in mitigating them.
-Central to my work is the question of how grand challenges are influenced by daily practices.
+Central to my work is the question of how grand challenges are influenced by daily routines.

 Vita